European Commission unveils €750-billion recovery plan | DW | 27.05.2020

 The European Commission has unveiled a €750-billion aid package to help the EU recover from the coronavirus pandemic.
 The plan will require unanimous backing from all 27 nations in the bloc.

-The European Commission on Wednesday proposed a €750-billion ($821-billion) aid package to help Europe's economic recovery from the fallout of the coronavirus pandemic, which has killed over 350,000 people globally.
+The European Commission proposed a €750-billion ($821-billion) aid package on Wednesday to help Europe’s economic recovery from the fallout of the coronavirus pandemic.

-In a statement on its website, the EU governing body proposed the creation of a new recovery instrument, dubbed Next Generation EU, to address the economic damage caused by the outbreak.

-"Next Generation EU (consists) of €750 billion as well as targeted reinforcements to the long-term EU budget for 2021-2027 (and) will bring the total financial firepower of the EU budget to €1.85 trillion," the statement said.

-The recovery fund would be embedded within the next long-term EU budget.

-"The recovery plan turns the immense challenge we face into an opportunity, not only by supporting the recovery but also by investing in our future: the European Green Deal and digitalization will boost jobs and growth, the resilience of our societies and the health of our environment," European Commission President Ursula von der Leyen said in the statement.
+European Commission President Ursula von der Leyen said in a statement: "The recovery plan turns the immense challenge we face into an opportunity, not only by supporting the recovery but also by investing in our future: the European Green Deal and digitalization will boost jobs and growth, the resilience of our societies and the health of our environment."

 "This is Europe's moment.
 Our willingness to act must live up to the challenges we are all facing.
 With Next Generation EU we are providing an ambitious answer."